numbats/learnr/slides/chapter_1_02_RStudio_basics.md

 <img src="chapter1/chapter1-02/RStudio_interface_1.png" style="display: block; margin: auto;" />

+Notes:

-Note: Once you open RStudio, you should see this interface.
+Once you open RStudio, you should see this interface.

 On the left-hand side, you have `Console` which is the place where commands written in the R language can be typed and executed immediately